er-anubhavgoel/JavaProgramming-DSAQuest/README.md

     b) _The elements present only in the first list but not in the second._
     c) _The elements present only in the second list but not in the first._
 20. **WAJP to find all missing numbers from a given List of integers from 1 to N (with some numbers missing).**
+21. **WAJP to partition a List of integers into two sublists, one with all even numbers, and another with all odd numbers.**